-Lot 27 (formerly Lot 26) was occupied by a 3-story frame dwelling that spanned the width of the lot.
-There was a 1-story rear extension, a portion of which spanned the rear of the house.
-The shop shown on the ground floor of the building in 1887 was no longer present.
-As on previous maps there were no structures located in the rear yard.
+Lot 26 was occupied by a 3-story frame dwelling that spanned the width of the lot.
+There was a 1-story rear extension on the west side of the house.
+By this date the second house in the rear yard had been removed and replaced by a small 1-story frame structure.